lupyuen/lupyuen.github.io/src/wisgate.md

 # ChirpStack LoRaWAN Stack

-Connect the LoRa Antenna to GPS Antenna to WisGate before powering on.
+Connect the __LoRa Antenna and GPS Antenna__ to WisGate before powering on.
 (To prevent damage to the RF modules)

 Follow the instructions here to start the WisGate box and to connect to the preinstalled ChirpStack LoRaWAN stack...